 Anna Petkovich works closely with Sarah Passick and John Maas to ensure authors’ day to day needs are meticulously managed, and prides herself on efficiency in the publishing process and leaving no detail behind.
 She is interested in wellness, personal development, narrative nonfiction, journalists and podcasters with big ideas, and women writing from a faith-based perspective.
 Previously, she worked at Sterling Lord Literistic.
 Prior to beginning her career in book publishing, Anna was a freelance journalist writing about food, restaurants, travel and art for local magazines.
 Anna graduated from Scripps College in Claremont, CA with a B.A. in English and Gender Studies and an almost minor in French.
 Originally from Northern California, she now lives in Brooklyn.

 A rights enthusiast, Ema works alongside our co-agents to negotiate publishing agreements outside of the United States.
-After a day of executing foreign taxes for authors or assisting with submissions, you might find this New Zealand native at a live music concert or climbing a mountain.
-A curious traveler, she has lived everywhere from Wyoming to Morocco, and adores learning about what books other people are reading all over the world.
-After previously working for Farrar, Straus & Giroux and Henry Holt, Ema has fallen in love with the voices of new and emerging authors, making her a champion of PFLM's books.
+After a day of executing foreign taxes for authors or coordinating submissions, you might find this New Zealand native out watching a live music concert or climbing a mountain.
+A curious traveler, she has lived everywhere from Wyoming to Morocco, and is perpetually intrigued by what books people all over the world are reading.
+She has previously worked for Farrar, Straus & Giroux and Henry Holt, and is a champion of the voices of both newly emerging and already beloved authors.

 Marie Michels began assisting Theresa in 2018.
 She finds so much excitement in connecting with creative people and bringing their stories into the world.